Digital-Peak/DPDocker/images/README.md

 # Base images
-This here is not a task, it contains the base images for the containers in the tasks.
+This here is not a task, it contains the base images for most of the containers used in the tasks.

+DPDocker needs some common standard images like mysql or selenium.
+But for most tasks it needs some self made images.
+They have the name `digitpeak/dpdocker-cli` and `digitpeak/dpdocker-web`.
+These images are available in the [global docker hub](https://hub.docker.com/u/digitpeak).

+Sometimes there is a need to modify the images.
+So you can edit the `Dockerfile`'s in the respective subfolders.
+After that you have to build the images again, how to do that can be found in the _Execute_ chapter.

 ## Prerequisites
 Nothing special.

 ## Execute
-To run a build, execute the following command:
+To build the images, execute the following command:

 `./build.sh`